publishpress/library-psr-container/README.md

 ## How to update the prefixed library

+1. Update the `composer.json` file with the new version of the original library and the current iteration (4th digit);
-1. Run the command `composer update`;
+2. Run the command `composer update`.
+The scripts on the `src` folder will be auto generated;
+3. Run the tests `composer test`;
-2. Commit the changes;
+4. Commit the changes;
-3. Create a new release on GitHub naming it with the original version number and incrementing the fourth digit with the current iteration;
+5. Create a new release on GitHub naming it with the original version number and incrementing the fourth digit with the current iteration;